DiVeQ: Differentiable Vector Quantization Using the Reparameterization Trick: Experiments

-\paragraph{Evaluation Metrics} During inference, the trained models with different VQ optimization techniques are used to reconstruct the test set images for VQ-VAE compression and to generate new images for VQGAN.
-For inference, we find the closest codeword with hard VQ using $\arg\min$.
+\paragraph{Evaluation Metrics} During inference, the trained models with different VQ optimization techniques are used to reconstruct the test set images and speech samples for VQ-VAE compression and DAC-based codec, respectively, and to generate new images for VQGAN.
+For inference of all VQ methods, the input $\vz$ is mapped to the closest codeword $c_{i^*}$ with hard VQ using $\arg\min$, except SF-DiVeQ, in which the input is mapped to the nearest point on the space-filling curve (see Sec.~2 in \citet{vali2023interpretable}).
 Structural Similarity Index Measure (SSIM), Peak Signal to Noise Ratio (PSNR) (both from \emph{scikit-image} library), and Learned Perceptual Image Patch Similarity \citep[LPIPS,][]{zhang2018perceptual} are used to evaluate the quality of the reconstructions for image compression, and Fréchet Inception Distance (FID) score \citep{parmar2021cleanfid} is used to assess the quality of VQGAN generations.
+Log Spectral Distance (LSD), Mel-Frequency Cepstral Coefficients (MFCC) distance, Perceptual Evaluation of Speech Quality (PESQ), and Short-Time Objective Intelligibility (STOI) are used to evaluate the decompressed speech quality.

-\paragraph{Data Sets} In both image compression and generation tasks, we do the experiments over AFHQ \citep{choi2020stargan}, {\sc CelebA-HQ} \citep{karrasprogressive}, FFHQ \citep{karras2019style}, LSUN Bedroom, and LSUN Church \citep{yu2016lsunconst} data sets with resolution of $256{\times}256$.
-The datasets contain 15803, 30k, 70k, 70k, 70k images, respectively.
+\paragraph{Data Sets} In both image compression and generation tasks, we conduct the experiments over AFHQ \citep{choi2020stargan}, {\sc CelebA-HQ} \citep{karrasprogressive}, FFHQ \citep{karras2019style}, LSUN Bedroom, and LSUN Church \citep{yu2016lsunconst} data sets with resolution of $256{\times}256$.
+The data sets contain 15803, 30k, 70k, 70k, 70k images, respectively.
 For image compression, all data sets are divided into 80/20\% train--test splits.
 For image generation, we use the train sets for training except for AFHQ and {\sc CelebA-HQ}, in which we use the full data sets, as we need more data for the task.
 To compute the FID score, we generate the same number of images used for training.
+In speech coding, we use the CSTR VCTK data set \citep{yamagishi2019cstr} divided into 80/20\% train--test split with no overlapping speakers and speech files between the train and test sets (more details in \cref{app:dac_implement}).